 This now raises questions about the ethical use of these systems, the policies and legal models associated with their use, especially since these are novel applications of technology.
 The assessment and support of well-being were never contemplated by commercial vendors of technology devices or internet / cloud services.
-The balance of this report will consider and address the questions raised by Supportive Smart Homes ethics, policy, and law.
+The balance of this report, using ethics, policy, and legal lenses, will consider and address the implications of a Supportive Smart Home.
 For the purposes of this discussion, we have created a fictional persona and a fictional product.